Generic Name: Phentermine hydrochloride

 Manifestations of chronic intoxication with anorectic drugs include severe dermatoses, marked insomnia, irritability, hyperactivity and personality changes.
 The most severe manifestation of chronic intoxications is psychosis, often clinically indistinguishable from schizophrenia.
 See Drug Abuse and Dependence (9.3).

-Phentermine hydrochloride is a sympathomimetic amine anorectic.
-Its chemical name is α,α,-dimethylphenethylamine hydrochloride.
+Phentermine hydrochloride USP is a sympathomimetic amine anorectic.
+It has the chemical name of α,α,-Dimethylphenethylamine hydrochloride.
 The structural formula is as follows:

 C10H15N•HCl M.W.
 185.7

 Phentermine hydrochloride is a white, odorless, hygroscopic, crystalline powder which is soluble in water and lower alcohols, slightly soluble in chloroform and insoluble in ether.